mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 # vi nginx.conf
 {% endhighlight %}

-So what we're going to do is go into this `sites_available`, we're actually going to put our config for our application in there and then we're just going to link that up so basically we can keep it nice and tidy, we can have all the available configs in one folder but actually just link in the ones you want on.
+Now we just need to put our application configuration in `sites_available` and link to it from `sites_enabled` (this way you can easily disable applications without having to delete all their configuration).

 {% highlight console %}
 # cd sites_available